 6. Carry the Ten Essential Systems.

-While all of the ten essentials are important, be sure to have a headlamp for each person plus extra batteries to avoid being caught out after dark and unable to find your way back to your car (in which case you will need the rest of the essential systems).
+While all of the ten essentials are important, be sure to have a headlamp for each person (plus extra batteries or a power bank) to avoid stumbling around in the dark.
+It’s easier to get lost of injured if you can’t see where you’re going!
 Extra layers are an absolute must as temperatures can drop rapidly.
-We bring one down sweater and toque per person, and extra mitts and socks for the kids since they tend to get wet playing in the snow.
-If it isn’t quite cold enough for snow pants or soft shell pants, rain pants are great for blocking the wind or protecting against wet snow.
+Pack one down jacket and toque per person, and extra mitts and socks (especially important for the kids since they tend to get wet playing in the snow).

 - For a multi-season hiking pack list, please see The Ultimate Day Hike Pack List.